sjang1594/GameEngineWDirectX11/README.md

 ### CubeMapping [o]:

 Status: Implemented.
 Details: Cube mapping is likely used for a skybox or environment mapping (e.g., reflections on objects).
-You¡¯ve completed this, so your project likely has:
+YouÂ¡Â¯ve completed this, so your project likely has:
 A cube map texture (six faces: +X, -X, +Y, -Y, +Z, -Z).
 A skybox shader rendering the cube map.
 Possibly environment mapping on objects for reflections.

-### Height Mapping Settings []:
+### Height Mapping Settings [o]:
 Status: In progress.
 Details: Height mapping typically refers to techniques like:
 Parallax Mapping: Uses a height map to offset texture coordinates for depth illusion.